Who's Behind Listverse?

-The BBC, as well as many other foreign media outlets, covered the cult members’ murderous act within that McDonald’s in 2014.
+The BBC and many other foreign media outlets covered the cult members’ murderous act within that McDonald’s in 2014.
 Domestic and foreign media entities alike ran with this terrifying tale, helping to push the Chinese government’s agenda against the members.
 Some critics speculate that the Church of Almighty God may not have been responsible for the horrendous acts that took place.
-Many of these accusers are also claiming, in attempt to save face, that the cult essentially disowned Zhang and his accomplices after they completely embarrassed and tarnished the reputation of the church.
+Many of these accusers are also claiming, in an attempt to save face, that the cult essentially disowned Zhang and his accomplices after they completely embarrassed and tarnished the reputation of the church.

 Aspiring interpreter and lover of languages.
 Fascinated with the world and what it has to tells us.
 I hope one day to write my dreams into reality.
 I know that sounds cheesy, but that’s all I got!